OutSystems/docs-product/src/develop/ui/accessibility/intro.md

 ### Text spacing

 Improve the text readability by letting the users increase the text spacing in your application.
-To enable this, create an action that runs the accessibility **ToggleTextSpacing** action, by performing the following steps:
+To increase the text spacing, create an action that runs the accessibility **ToggleTextSpacing** actions.

 1. In your app screen, select the page element that triggers the increased text spacing.
 For example, a button.
 1. To create a new client action, in the **Events** section of the **Properties**, go to the **OnClick** event and select **(new client action)**.